cancadua/space/README.md

-# ⭐ This is a future social media applciation Space 🌠
+# ⭐ This is a future social media application, Space 🌠

 ## Getting Started